Vargodl/DVwords-WeekenStrung/README.md

 happiness is in vain, and always fades away.
    Orff’s Carmina

-Ah!
-Sex!

-I estimate that i have probably had about 20 sexual partners (involving AT LEAST but usually more than mutual nakedness, frottage or some orgiastic experience, usually shared (sequentially but sometimes simultaneously) by both).
-Most but not of this was serial monogamy, sometimes serial agony.
-Concerning night stands and hat stands, one night stands were very rare...though they occurred, usually with someone I otherwise knew before...and afterwards (though sometimes getting grief afterwards).
-My youngest partner was probably 15 when we began our intermittent dalliance.
-The oldest was twice my age (le'ts just say she was older than 50).
-That didnt end well primarily because after a few times together, I replaced her with a much younger (age congruent) partner.
-Though she was a very liberal and educated older woman, I was surprised at how inexperienced she was...even shocked when i added a very slight hint of spice to our vanilla though we were still quite mainstream.
-It surprises me to realize it is very likely she has died of old age by now (or maybe the rapture of ecstacy?).

-Few of the women were virgins (how archaic is that concept?)...and in each case, I did not 'deflower them' (again, sorry for the medieval botanical reference).
-The only non-white (in this case black) woman was a virgin who really seemed to wanted to go all the way but i felt too responible to so casually do that.
-But, had I, we likely would have ended up in a longer term relationship--which could have been very nice; I think we were novelties for each other.
-(And I realize from chatting with others and from movies that some girls really just 'want to get it over!')
-Most though not all were North Americans.
-There were several jews, mostly christians and/or spiritual at least.
-I am unaware if any were muslim, Wiccan (though some ended up being real witches), or other Eastern religions.
-Other than marriage, the longest, which was intermittent, probably lasted 8 years end to end with actual total time as a couple being 3.25 years.
-There are at least 3 women (not included in the estimated 20), probably a lot more, that I regret not successfully pursuing more aggressively.
-As is known, though, I was  was raised conservatively Catholic which means that I was required to confuse love with lust and have to convince myself I was in love before I could have sex.
-The first time I was manually pleased, I literally shook all night because of my Catholic guilt.
-The kind and gentle deliverer of such confusing ecstacy was afraid she had seriously hurt me in some inexplicable way.

-My first boner fide sexual experiences were with a manatee, a chubby spongy walrusy (though not ‘mousy’ except for certain ‘dies di mens’) girl on the girls swim team.
-It was our high school girls team so not everyone was in peak shape and form (and it took me years to appreciate the efforts of these cornfed fatbergs.
-As Paul Simon sang in Capeman, “like a ton of corned beef floating in beer.”)
-My friends called her ‘manatee’ (sea cow) because of her rotund aquaphilia.
-She’d had her nose fixed after smashing on the side of the pool in a flip turn (which, sadly likely cost her the only school pool record she was ever going to get—such the cost of too much effort).
-As a consequence of the nose mash, her sense of smell wasn’t good—although, unless she smelled like the chlorine in the pool, she usually smelled great (probably a bit overdone because she ‘overtitrated’ due to the nose thing).
-That being said, she almost always tasted great BUT there was something especially wonderful about the salty taste of her labia after swim practice.
-We were quite into 69, I think primarily because she was preserving her virginity for an unknown trigger later (which ended up…to my great dismay being xxx right around the time we were ending because she was mad at me and wanted to punish me [which worked very well let me tell you]).
-Anyway, I thought she was comfortable gobbling on my stinky schmegmatoous flagrant rampant (to use, I think Philip Roth's Portnoy's Complaint) throbbing cock, spewing its foul hot mushroom milk because, due to her nose job, she couldn’t taste.
-Interesting afterwards, to sometimes smell YOUR COCK on your bedmate's breath.
-Seems though since then, I’ve learned that she…and a fair percentage of woman…ACTUALLY DO LIKE TO SUCK COCK.
-There is never the ceasing of wonder!

-Most heterosexual want to have their cocks sucked…most gays and women apparently yet inexplicably like to succock.
-And I have never been with a pussy that I didnt' find pretty, tasty, erotic and pleasing.
-It wasn’t until the last 15 years or so that I could use the words “pussy” or “cock” with a partner and ask her to ‘suck my cock.’
-Prior to that time, I thought that too rude, too private and inappropriate.
-But as mentioned earlier, I REALLY like pussy!!!

-It wasn’t until the 21st  century that I began to experience the pubic sculpting, runways, skid marks, goatees up to and including the cantatrice chauve of the modern woman’s eschutcheon…and I’m up for it all.
-Beavers, snatches, coinslots, gossamer Hymenoptera…you name it.
-I can’t get enough.

-There was a joke when I was in my 20’s and 30’s—

-Q:  What is the last sound a pubic hair makes?
-A:  Pffffttt! (e.g., the sound of being spit out.)

-I kept experimenting with flavored and aroma’d (flavored) crotch shampoos/soaps/colognes (cockolones) to see if there was anything that would get a special “that tastes great” reaction to no avail.
-I even experimented with flavored food to see if they had an effect though I never found one.
-I guess it isn’t the taste but the experience.

-But then I realized that few really like or focus on the taste.
-It’s the Lusty erotic desire and/or driven obsession to be there and to share that is the be all end (all).
-Few are really in it for the taste.
-The lust center and obsession so overdrives the gustatory center.

-Italian women’s netherlips  are slightly gar licky; French women’s clams are oysters in garlic.
-Most Jewish women appreciate if you 'challah' down the canyon.
-I especially like the taste of freshly washed and dried labia... perhaps with a little chianti!

 …To quote Samuel Beckett: "Thats how it is on this bitch of an earth"